DODGING HARDNESS BOXING SET

-Come down from your right big-dipper stance to make a right mountain-climbing stance [as your right hand “grabs”, your left hand “pulls”] and your right hand advances to “take”.
-(This technique is described in the Curriculum in this way: “The finished posture looks the same as the SEAL & THRUST PUNCH.
-[It does not look like the version in Posture 23 of Dodging Hardness, instead see the version in Posture 8 of Charging Punches] However, in that case it is simply a matter of sealing with one hand at short range and striking with the other at long range, whereas in this case there are three hand actions combined together: one hand hooking away, the other hand sealing, and then the first hand sending out a punch.
+Come down from your right big-dipper stance to make a right mountain-climbing stance as you perform “seizing” on the right side [your right hand “hooking” and your left hand “pulling”] and then attack with a punch.
+(This technique is described in the Posture Lists in this way: “The finished posture looks the same as the SEAL & THRUST PUNCH [not like the version in Posture 23 of Dodging Hardness, but the version in Posture 8 of Charging Punches].
+However, in that case it is simply a matter of sealing with one hand at short range and striking with the other at long range, whereas in this case there are three hand actions combined together: one hand hooking away, the other hand sealing, and then the first hand sending out a punch.
 This one-two-three method is a fundamental technique in Mantis Boxing, and for a Mantis practitioner is something that is always on the tip of his tongue.”)
 See drawing 5:

-Hooking outward is “grabbing”.
-Sealing inward is “pulling”.
-These two actions are continuous, and then you add a punch, which makes “taking”.
+“Hooking” hooks outward.
+“Pulling” seals inward.
+These two actions linked together makes “seizing”, setting things up for the addition of the punch.
 This technique is ingenious.
-Grabbing, pulling, and taking are three of the “twelve terms” in Mantis Boxing.
+Hooking, pulling, and seizing are three of the “twelve key terms” in Mantis Boxing.
 When combined and used together, they are limitlessly adaptive.